jvp-vmllc/SWSD006/README.md

   * `-DOVERLAY_CONFIG=overlay-nav3lbm.conf``
  * LR11xx firmware update, and almanac erase:
    * build in ``samples/SWTL001``directory

+## Disclaimer
+EXAMPLE ONLY - This code is being released by Semtech as a demonstrative preview including experimental features.
+This code has not been subjected to the same validation procedure applied to Semtech’s production releases.
+This code is released under the Clear BSD license - see LICENSES.txt.
+Consistent with the terms of the Clear BSD license, it is not warrantied in any way.

 ## GNSS Performance Evaluation Notice

 The included GNSS example source code is provided solely to demonstrate the GNSS scan functionality under ideal conditions.
 The source code and GNSS scan results are not representative of the optimal configuration or performance characteristics  of the silicon.
 The LR11xx product family is flexible and can be embodied and configured in a multitude of ways to realize  various trade-offs regarding performance, battery life, PCB size, cost, etc. The GNSS example included in this release and the corresponding evaluation  kits are designed & configured by the included source code in a default capacity which is sufficient to demonstrate functional GNSS scan capability only.
 Care must be taken if/when attempting to assess performance characteristics of GNSS scan functionality and we strongly encourage those conducting such analysis to contact Semtech via the provided support channels so that we can ensure appropriate configuration settings are employed for a given performance evaluation use-case.